bfirsh/funker/README.md

 $ docker service create --name add --network funker add
 ```

 The function is now available at the name `add` to other things running inside the same network.
+It has booted up a warm version of the function, so calls made to it will be instant.

 ### Calling a function